Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthPerformance-wise, the Radeon HD 3850 X2 should theoretically be a lot better than the GeForce GTS 450 in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically, the Radeon HD 3850 X2 should be a lot faster than the GeForce GTS 450 in general. (explain)

-Texel RateThe GeForce GTS 450 will be a small bit (about 17%) faster with regards to anisotropic filtering than the Radeon HD 3850 X2. (explain)
+Texel RateThe GeForce GTS 450 should be a small bit (more or less 17%) better at AF than the Radeon HD 3850 X2. (explain)

-Pixel RateIf using high levels of AA is important to you, then the Radeon HD 3850 X2 is the winner, and very much so. (explain)
+Pixel RateIf using a high resolution is important to you, then the Radeon HD 3850 X2 is superior to the GeForce GTS 450, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison